sarutobi12/sarutobi12/README.md

 #### ⭐ Recent Stars

-- [google-research/tuning_playbook](https://github.com/google-research/tuning_playbook) - A playbook for systematically maximizing the performance of deep learning models. (today)
+- [google-research/tuning_playbook](https://github.com/google-research/tuning_playbook) - A playbook for systematically maximizing the performance of deep learning models.
+(1 day ago)
 - [vitoplantamura/BugChecker](https://github.com/vitoplantamura/BugChecker) - SoftICE-like kernel debugger for Windows 11 (1 week ago)
 - [hiifeng/V2ray-for-Doprax](https://github.com/hiifeng/V2ray-for-Doprax) - The tool can install v2ray on the Doprax, including VMess and VLess protocols, it will automatically switch IP, you need to fork this projects, read readme.md and run it.
 Create By ifeng.
 (2 weeks ago)
 - [enhuiz/vall-e](https://github.com/enhuiz/vall-e) - An unofficial PyTorch implementation of the audio LM VALL-E  (2 weeks ago)
 - [karpathy/nanoGPT](https://github.com/karpathy/nanoGPT) - The simplest, fastest repository for training/finetuning medium-sized GPTs.
-(2 weeks ago)
+(3 weeks ago)
 - [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) - Node.js client for the unofficial ChatGPT API. 🔥 (1 month ago)
 - [altryne/chatGPT-telegram-bot](https://github.com/altryne/chatGPT-telegram-bot) - This is a very early attempt at having chatGPT work within a telegram bot (1 month ago)
 - [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust to everyone.
 (1 month ago)